 Wind in the Willows (Cosgrove Hall)

 You don't hear much slang on those and frankly, I think I'm doing bloody good about getting what I do get.

 To those that have been blocked from reviewing my stories, this is what has happened.

-Your idea of constructive criticism is borderlining the beginnings of bullying.
+Your idea of constructive criticism is borderlining the beginnings of bullying in my opinion.
 I would suggest you take a hard look at your reviewing style and fix it.
 I realize that my writing style isn't perfect, no ones is, especially on this site, but you need to remember one thing, we're doing this for fun, we don't need your attitude.
 Please help us, but you don't need to whack us over the head with a metal pole.

 I have a system, where you have three chances, I read your reviews and if you start to turn from giving helpful criticism and you just want to badmouth something because you're having a bad day, then you get a strike.
 If you get three, you're blocked, end of story.
-I'm sorry, but I've got enough to go on and I'll take helpful criticism but if you're going to be a jerk about it, then I'm not dealing with you, and I don't have to.
+I'm sorry, but I've got enough to go on in my life and I'll take helpful criticism but if you're going to be a jerk about it, then I'm not dealing with you, and I don't have to.
 I also used to tell you if you were getting a strike, but since it meets with only disdain and sneers, I keep track on my end.